LambdaTest/documentation/docs/javascript-with-playwright.md

 ## View your test results
 ---

-Go to the [LambdaTest Automation dashboard](https://automation.lambdatest.com/build) to see your Playwright JavaScript test results.
+Go to the [LambdaTest Web Automation Dashboard](https://automation.lambdatest.com/build) to see your Playwright JavaScript test results.